jdevuyst/dependable-data-structures/README.md

 Experiments in implementing data structures in the dependently typed programming language [Idris](https://www.idris-lang.org).

 Notably missing:

 - Instances of `Eq`, `Ord`, `Functor`, `Applicative`, `Monad`, `Traversable`, `Show`, `DecEq`
 - Key-value types (dictionaries, key-value priority queues)
 - Benchmarks

-For now, these are left as a proverbial 'exercise for the reader'.
+For now these are left as a proverbial 'exercise for the reader'.

 # Table of Contents